 Terminal 2 was built to serve the needs of an increasing number of international tourists visiting Nha Trang.
 It is estimated that in 2018, there were over 5 million international passengers arriving at Cam Ranh Airport.
 Currently, the airport is operating international routes to Russia, South Korea, and China.

-Cam Ranh is 242.3 miles (390 kilometers) northeast of Ho Chi Minh City.
+Cam Ranh is 242.3 miles (390 kilometers) north of Ho Chi Minh City.
 Driving between the two popular tourist hubs takes about seven hours.

 Trains are another affordable option.
 Most trains to Cam Ranh from HCMC take less than seven hours.